 PokerStars Live Tournaments

 Once registered for online accounts, players will have access to a wide range of live tournaments that they can qualify for.
 Players will only need to download the PokerStars app and they can then check on the availability of live tournaments near their locations.
 As of now, the platform runs (or partners with other poker organizations for) events in Europe, the Americas, and Asia, as well as Australia and New Zealand.
 The PokerStars Festivals, European Poker Tour, and PokerStars Live are perhaps the most common local live tournament series that newly registered players in Europe can hope to join.
 Among the most popular destinations over the years have been Barcelona and Sochi.
 If they’re in the Americas, players can check out the Brazilian Series of Poker and the Latin American Poker Tour.
-Other than these, PokerStars also runs the Asia Pacific Poker Tour, PokerStars Caribbean Adventure, and PokerStars Players NL Hold’em Championship.
+Other than these, PokerStars also runs the Asia Pacific Poker Tour, the (now-definct) PokerStars Caribbean Adventure, and PokerStars Players NL Hold’em Championship.

 PokerStars Major Online Tournaments